rhp997/BTPi/README.md

 - The service app.js listens on a (configurable) port
   - The winston module creates error and info logs and rotates daily (14 days kept)
   - On initialization, the service reads a list of (configurable) queries and runs each.
-  - Each enabled query is also added to a schedule (node-schedule) and executed with the output saved as a JSON file at the scheduled interval
+  - Each enabled query is also added to a global schedule (node-schedule) and executed with the output saved as a JSON file
   - A list of successful queries (name, title, & filepath only) is written to /public/data/queryList.json for JQuery access
   - POST to /data will run all enabled queries and set the 'Last-Modified' header in the return to the timestamp
 - The public folder is published as the HTML root and index.html served to the user by default